Research and Positioning

 There are many companies out there with science that may in fact bring relief to Alzheimer’s patients, yet so many will never make it without a management team that can bring it to market.

-The very best way to create marketing that performs is to learn about our client’s competitors.
+The very best way to create a brand that performs is to learn about our client’s competitors.
 Learn what they do well and what they do poorly.
 The reason we need to know what they do well is that our client needs to be at least as good as they are.
 And our client needs to know what they do poorly because that represents opportunity.

 The term we use for this is “landscape analysis.”
 It is the understanding of the competitive landscape.